WEATHER FORECAST FOR THE VIRGIN ISLANDS:

-Synopsis: A light to moderate wind flow will continue to persist across the region.
-Available moisture and instability could generate a few showers across the area.
+Synopsis: Despite the presence of a ridge building in the lower levels of the atmosphere, an upper-level trough, along with increasing moisture levels at the surface, could lead to a moderate chance of shower activity over and around the islands occasionally during the next 24 hours.

-Weather today: Partly cloudy with a 60 percent or moderate chance of showers
+Weather today: Partly sunny and hazy conditions with a 40 percent or moderate chance of a brief passing shower.

-Weather tonight: Partly cloudy with a 40 percent or moderate chance of showers
+Weather tonight: Fair to partly cloudy skies with a 40 percent or moderate chance of a brief passing overnight shower.

 Antigua and Barbuda Meteorological Services